Last updated on 1 November 2021

 - Shortness of breath

-What can I do to treat post-immersion syndrome?
+What can you do to treat post-immersion syndrome or dry drowning?

 Though symptoms of post-immersion syndrome typically go away on their own with time, it is important to get your child checked by a doctor.
 Any problems that develop are usually treatable if your child receives prompt medical care within 24 hours.

-What should I do if a child has drowned?
+What should you do if a child has drowned?

 Begin by performing CPR on your child (if you’re trained), while getting someone else to call for an emergency ambulance.
 Once your child is in appropriate medical care, doctors will administer oxygen into your child’s lungs and use diuretics to remove fluid from the lungs.